Picovoice/leopard/demo/flutter/README.md

 flutter run
 ```

+Once the app is loaded:

+1. Press the record button.
+2. Start talking.
+Record some phrases or whatever audio you would like to transcribe.
+3. Press stop.
+Wait for the info box to display "Transcribed...".
+This may take a few seconds.
-Once the app is loaded, press the `start` button to begin transcribing audio.
-Your transcription will appear in the text box above.
+4. The transcription will appear in the textbox above.